Academics for Creative Teaching Grants Program Guidelines

 - The amount of an award may be less than the amount requested in the application.

-- Any publication that is the direct result of an ACT Grant must carry an acknowledgement that the project was carried out with the support of the Sacred Heart University Academics for Creative Teaching Grants Program.
+- Any publication that is the direct result of an ACT Grant must carry an acknowledgment that the project was carried out with the support of the Sacred Heart University Academics for Creative Teaching Grants Program.

 - Monies not expended by the end of the grant period no longer are available to the awardee(s).